bandras1199/Plant-Pathology/README.md

   - fix image processing method for leaf injuries placed close to the side
   - focus on the detection of multiple diseases
   - apply histogram based features and spectral filtering
+  - select best model during training (not the last) - requires saving which takes extra time
   - add randomized repetation and 10-by-10 CV for more accurate evaluation

  <strong> References: </strong>